Charities & Community

 To address these needs, especially among low-income families and non-ethnic Chinese families, the Hong Kong Jockey Club Charities Trust is supporting the HK United Youth Exchange Foundation Limited to launch a three-year Jockey Club Home Harmony Programme with an approved donation of HK$10.14 million.

 The programme was launched today (9 December) during the 32nd Anniversary Celebration and Inauguration Ceremony of the Executive Committee of the Hong Kong United Youth Association cum Launch Event of the Jockey Club Home Harmony Programme.
-Officiating at the event were Deputy Director of the Liaison Office of the Central People’s Government in the HKSAR Liu Guangyuan, HKSAR Government Chief Secretary for Administration Chan Kwok-ki, Deputy Commissioner of the Ministry of Foreign Affairs in the HKSAR Fang Jianming, Secretary for Security Tang Ping-keung, Secretary for Home and Youth Affairs Alice Mak, The Hong Kong Jockey Club Deputy Chairman Martin Liao, Chairperson of the Hong Kong United Youth Association Dr Lam Ho-yi, Secretary-general of the All-China Youth Federation Zhao Bo, Deputy Director of the United Front Work Department of Jiangsu Provincial Committee Li Weihua, Deputy Director-General of the Youth Department of the Liaison Office of the Central People's Government in the HKSAR Wan Ning and other guests.
+Martin Liao, Deputy Chairman of The Hong Kong Jockey Club, joined Chan Kwok-ki, HKSAR Government Chief Secretary for Administration; Liu Guangyuan, Deputy Director of the Liaison Office of the Central People’s Government in the HKSAR; Fang Jianming, Deputy Commissioner of the Ministry of Foreign Affairs in the HKSAR; Zhao Bo, Secretary-General of the All-China Youth Federation; Tang Ping-keung, Secretary for Security; Alice Mak, Secretary for Home and Youth Affairs; Song Yiping, Level II Bureau Rank Official, Office for Safeguarding National Security of the Central People’s Government of the People’s Republic of China in the HKSAR; Wan Ning, Deputy Director-General of the Youth Department of the Liaison Office of the Central People’s Government in the HKSAR; Dr Lam Ho-yi, Chairperson of the Hong Kong United Youth Association and other guests at the opening ceremony.

 The Jockey Club Home Harmony Programme seeks to enhance family harmony and resilience through a range of activities targeting both young people and their families.
 Mentoring workshops will connect underprivileged youth with mentors from various professional backgrounds, enabling them to expand their social circles and access new resources.
 Family bond-building and adventure-based activities such as local cultural tours, will provide more opportunities for families to spend quality time with each other.
 So too will volunteering activities, for dedicated young volunteers and their family members, culminating in an annual tour to the Greater Bay Area.
 Furthermore, by bringing families with similar backgrounds together the programme will help build a caring and supportive network in the community.